geoyee/LabCD/paper/paper.md

 # Acknowledgements

-I thank [Lin Manhui](https://github.com/Bobholamovic) and [Zhao Junchao](https://github.com/junchao-loongson) for helping me with some C++ programming in this project.
+I thank [Manhui Lin](https://github.com/Bobholamovic) and [Junchao Zhao](https://github.com/junchao-loongson) for helping me with some C++ programming in this project.

 # References